-Exhibition 23rd-25th – Workshops and symposium 24th – Film screening 25th of November
+Documentary and paneldiscussion 21th – Workshops and symposium 25th of November

-The Graduate School of Social Sciences, New Urban Collective, Amsterdam United and University of Colour are hosting a week with an Exhibition, a Symposium & Workshops and a Documentary pre-screening on the subject of Zwarte Piet: a controversial Dutch tradition, struggling for adjustment.
+The Graduate School of Social Sciences, Amsterdam United and New Urban Collective are hosting a week with a Symposium & Workshops and a Documentary + paneldiscussion on the subject of Zwarte Piet: a controversial Dutch tradition, struggling for adjustment.

 In recent years, the Dutch Sinterklaas tradition has become increasingly controversial due to the figure of Zwarte Piet.
 For a lot of Dutch people the festivities are related to warm and sentimental childhood memories, family holidays and a sense of belonging.
 For a growing group of opponents to the figure of Zwarte Piet however, it brings up memories of a hurtful past of colonialism and slavery.
 Moreover, it mirrors the still present, yet hidden and institutionalised racism and inequality.

-Last year we hosted the symposium: The story of Zwarte Piet on how the tradition could create such a social dichotomy and commotion.
-With this year’s symposium we are focusing on the public ‘framing’ of Zwarte Piet.
-We strive to analyse the public debate, the different understandings of the historic origins and multiple interpretations of the figure.
+Last year we hosted the symposium: Framing Black Pete on how the media is ‘framing’ and covering the social dichotomy and commontion.
+With this year’s symposium we are focusing on the public dialogue of what the future of Zwarte Piet can be.
+We strive to analyse the public debate, the different understandings of the recent measures and multiple interpretations of the changing figure.

 With the event we aim to facilitate dialogue and a deeper understanding of the surrounding uproar.
-Academics and artists will share their ideas from different perspectives, explore the current ‘framing’ and recent developments.
+Academics will share their ideas from different perspectives, explore the current context and recent developments.